open-ch/kaeter/kaeter/README.md

 ## Development & Contributions

-Kaeter uses itself for snapshots (not releases), therefore it must have a [CHANGELOG.md](CHANGELOG.md)
+Kaeter uses itself for snapshots (not releases), therefore it must have a [CHANGELOG.md](CHANGELOG.md).

+gitshell will be replaced by the [git package](./git/) in kaeter itself.